Magnitus-/Monglock/README.md

 module.multiLock(<params>)
 ```

-Returns a writeLock instance from which locks can be acquired and released.
+Returns a multiLock instance from which locks can be acquired and released.

 'params' is an object with the following properties: